CyborgDroid/gekkoIndicators/README.md

         min_change: this.settings.min_change // ex: 0.0001, min change in percent relative to prior value. zero to ignore limitation.
     }

-GE_zscore:

-    indicatorName.zscore = zscore value
+GE_BB:

-    indicatorName.violation = true / false.
-Whether zscore is greater than tolerance.
+    this.recommendation = 'short' 'long'.
+Whether zscore is greater than tolerance. this.result         = zscore.
+Can be used to identify anomalies with price, # trades, volume, or anything else.

      Strat must pass the following settings to the indicator:
     {
-      interval: this.settings.interval, // the longer the better to detect anomalies.
+      interval: this.settings.interval, // default : 20
-      z_tolerance: this.settings.z_tolerance, // value typically 1.5, 2 or 3 but could be set higher.
-      ignore_outliers: this.settings.ignore_outliers // true or false.
-To avoid including outliers in the calculation of the mean and standard deviation.
-I suggest true.

     }